0xxcasper/BaseReactNative/README.md

 SangNX-make-test
 ```

-Make your snippets in IntelliJ
+Make your snippet create new Route in IntelliJ

 ```bash
 import React, { memo } from 'react';